vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 1828 (names of countries in Bphaspati, verses of, quoted under Bharatayurga),

-Cārvākadarśana by Sarvadar- Brhat-tīkā of Kumārilabhattan, ree fanasangraba, closely resemble ferred to by Nyāyaratnākara verses from Vigno and Padma and verses from it q. by Nyāya.
+Cārvākadarśana by Sarvadar- Br̥hat-tīkā of Kumārilabhattan, ree fanasangraba, closely resemble ferred to by Nyāyaratnākara verses from Vigno and Padma and verses from it q. by Nyāya.
 Parāṇas, 974n.

 sudbā and Jaiminlyasūtrārtha Byhati, com, of Prabhākara on

 sangraha, 1188.
 Sabara's bhāsya 1179n, 1189; Bridges, Robert, &. of Teste com. on B. is Ṛju-vimalā of ment of beauty' (on what is

 Śalikanātha, 1179n, 1189. reasonable), 1477.
-Brhat-sathitā of Varāhamihira, Briggs, W, G. a. of.
+Br̥hat-sathitā of Varāhamihira, Briggs, W, G. a. of.
 Gorakhnath

 69–70, 150n, 187, 1910, 193," and the Kanphatas', 1429.
 216n, 242n, 465n, 476 (on British Imperialists and hypo units of time from ksaṇa to critical talk of White man's kalpa ), 477, 516 (praise of burden' 1619.
 Yavana astrology ), 517n, 519, British rulers of India were gene 520, 526 (birds' Aights indicate rally opposed to progressive good or bad sots of person go- social reform in India 1638n. ing on journey in his former Bromage, Bernard, a, of Tibetan lives), 530, 5310, 540-41, yoga', 1394.
 543n, 547n, 559-60, 561n, Brown G. W., 2. of paper in 564, 574n, 584, 589n, 591-94 Studies in honour of Bloom (names of predecessors ), 6070, field', 1434, 1531; conjectures 608-09, 631, 613n, 616, 622, that even words Yoga, Sān 624, 637n, 650-65, 658, 660, khya and Upanisad' are coined 662, 680, 6831, 704, 708, from some Dravidian words 7110, 734 ( 45th chap. of, on now lost, 1531. Śantis ), 745–47, 763 ( causes | Brunton, Paul, &, of 'A search in of earthquakes ), 764 (premo- Seoret India', 1393. nitory signs of earthquakes ), Baddha (vide under Bhāradvāja, 765 (oriticizes veddha-Garga dhamma, Edwin Arnold, Eina and Parāśara), 7670, 768n yana, nirvāṇa, sūdras, taphā, ( quotes 12 verses of Rsipatra ), Upaniṣads), came to be regard 769, 773–74, 783n, 793 ( Puṣya-1 ed by Hindus as avatāra before